nalapatt/JenkinsCI-CDDocker/README.md

 -  now you will see id_rsa.pub and id_rsa keys

 # copy the public key to the hosts server
-- ssh-copy-id -i id_rsa.pub deploy@172.31.23.115 ( to copy the files to the deploy server) press yes enter password welcome123 key will be added
+- ssh-copy-id -i id_rsa.pub deploy@172.31.23.115
+- ( to copy the files to the deploy server change it to your deploy pvt ip address )
+- press yes enter password welcome123 key will be added

 # check if you can ssh to the host
-- ssh -i id_rsa deploy@172.31.23.115 ( to see if you can log in to the server)
+- ssh -i id_rsa deploy@172.31.23.115 ( to see if you can log in to the server change it your deploy nodes pvt ip address)

 # yeah if you did !!
 # now you can check if the authorized_keys exist in the .ssh folder here
+- cd .ssh
 - ls
 - exit (to go back to the jenkins server VM)